arpit-temi/TemiTutorial/README.md

 # TemiTutorial
-ask temi to Open Activity and its open the activity.
+ask temi to Open Activity and its open the activity using voice command.